demidovd98/image_captioning_with_SSL/README.md

-# Image Captioning with Self-Supervised Learning Feature Extraction
+# Image Captioning with Self-Supervised Learning Visual Feature Extraction
 A problem of generating a textual description for a given image with using self-supervised learned approaches (SimCLR and Jigsaw Puzzle solving) as a pre-text task is considered in this work.